SLFA president Isha Johansen seeks re-election

 The last 12 months in particular have been personally challenging.

-She spent the night in custody after failing to attend a hearing set up by the Anti-Corruption Commission (ACC) in September 2016, but was released without charge.
+She spent the night in custody after failing to attend a hearing set up by the country's Anti-Corruption Commission (ACC) in September 2016.

+On 21 September, two days after this interview with CNN, she was charged with abuse of office and misuse of public funds by the ACC -- charges which she denies.

 Last month, an interim court injunction -- subsequently overturned on August 31 -- temporarily stopped Johansen and three other executive committee members from running the country's football affairs until their legitimacy to govern had been proved.

-Note: This story was updated on 21 September after Isha Johansen was charged with abuse of office and misuse of public funds by Sierra Leone's Anti-Corruption Commission -- charges which she denies.